What is the Wisdom of a Broken Heart?

 Pain is a sign to look deep inside yourself.
 Accept with certainty that you will uncover lessons from your pain.

 Lessons that will help you to heal, learn and grow.

 How do we escape pain?
 What are the beautiful questions I referred to earlier?
-One of the first beautiful questions you might ask is “How can I use this pain?”
+One of the first beautiful questions the wisdom of a broken heart might ask is “How can I use this pain?”
 Other beautiful questions might be “What do I value more than my abiding sense of suffering? and “Who else is suffering that needs my help?”

 If you search for meaning, the universe will happily oblige you.
 You will find it.
 You will find opportunities to take control and make powerful shifts in your life.
 Instead of reacting and regressing, you will learn to reflect and respond.

 How to Make a Broken Heart Responsive Once More